hashicorp/terraform/website/docs/backends/types/remote.html.md

 **Kind: Enhanced**

-The remote backend stores state and runs operations remotely.
-When running `terraform plan` or `terraform apply` with this backend, the actual execution occurs in Terraform Enterprise, with log output streaming to the local terminal.

-To use this backend you need a Terraform Enterprise account on [app.terraform.io](https://app.terraform.io) or have a private instance of Terraform Enterprise (version v201809-1 or newer).
+-> **Note:** We recommend using Terraform v0.11.13 or newer with this backend.
+This backend requires either a Terraform Enterprise account on [app.terraform.io](https://app.terraform.io) or a private instance of Terraform Enterprise (version v201809-1 or newer).

+The remote backend stores state and runs operations in Terraform Enterprise.

+When used with a Pro or Premium tier Terraform Enterprise account, operations like `terraform plan` or `terraform apply` are executed in Terraform Enterprise's run environment, with log output streaming to the local terminal.
+Remote plans and applies use variable values from the associated Terraform Enterprise workspace.

+When used with a free Terraform Enterprise account, operations are executed on the local machine and state is stored in Terraform Enterprise.

 ## Command Support

 Currently the remote backend supports the following Terraform commands:

 - `apply`
-- `console`
+- `console` (supported in Terraform >= v0.11.12)
 - `destroy` (requires manually setting `CONFIRM_DESTROY=1` on the workspace)
 - `fmt`
 - `get`
-- `graph`
+- `graph` (supported in Terraform >= v0.11.12)
-- `import`
+- `import` (supported in Terraform >= v0.11.12)
 - `init`
 - `output`
 - `plan`